FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_01.md

 - Broken into three sections:
   - Section 1 focuses on review of molecular genetics and basic genetic models
   - Section 2 focuses on population genetics & consequences on genetic association studies
-  - Section 3 focuses on Genome-wide association studies
+  - Section 3 focuses on genome-wide association studies
 - Review questions/answers in Office Hours course support

 ---